createitpt/Create.CSP.GitHub.Reporting/README.md

 ##### CSP Reporting Database
 (to be completed)

-NOTE: The Power BI reports can be published to a Office 365 tenant with Power BI enabled, for easier sharing within a team.
+NOTE: The Power BI reports can be published to an Office 365 tenant with Power BI enabled, for easier sharing within a team.

-Final disclaimer: The samples are provided freely as a proof of concept as-is, with no support whatsoever. http://www.create.pt
+Final disclaimer: The samples are provided freely as a proof of concept as-is, with no support whatsoever.

+http://www.create.pt